What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Are fermented hot sauces healthier?

 Fermented hot sauces offer probiotic benefits but aren't automatically healthier overall.
 Fermentation reduces sodium needs but doesn't guarantee low sodium—some fermented sauces still contain 100-150mg per teaspoon.
-Non-fermented craft sauces can be equally healthy when made with fresh ingredients and proper pH balance.
+Non-fermented craft sauces like Salamander can be equally healthy when made with fresh ingredients and proper pH balance.
 Focus on total sodium content, ingredient quality, and absence of additives rather than fermentation status alone.
 Salamander sauces skip fermentation but achieve 25-50mg sodium through careful ingredient selection.

 How do I transition from Frank's RedHot to healthier options?